 About Me

-I work one-to-one, in schools, and in group settings through:
+I work one-to-one and in group settings through:

 The work is reflective, relational, and grounded in practice.